aws/aws-fpga/README.md

 The [SDK directory](./sdk) includes the drivers and runtime environment required by any EC2 Instance running on F1.
 It includes the drivers and tools to interact with pre-built AFIs that are loaded to EC2 F1 FPGAs.
 The SDK is not required during the AFI development process; it is only required once the AFI is loaded onto an F1 instance.

+## FPGA Developer AMI

+AWS recommends the use of the F1 FPGA developer AMI for development on EC2 instances.
+The HDK examples and quick start can be run on any [C4/M4](https://aws.amazon.com/ec2/instance-types/) EC2 instance with atleast 8GiB Memory.
+For the best performance, c4.2xlarge is recommended.
+To start using the AMI your AWS account needs to be whitelisted.
+Once you are whitelisted, from the AWS console you will have access to AMIs.
+Make sure you are in N. Virginia (us-east-1).
+Go to EC2->Launch Instance->My AMIs
+Tick the ‘Shared with me’ box on the Ownership tab on the left.
+FPGA developer AMI will be prefixed with F1

+During private access period, developers are emailed with details on how to get started with the AMI, terms and conditions and additional info on how to get started using F1 instances.
+Please email aws-fpga-developer-support@amazon.com for questions regarding developer AMI.

 # Quick Start

 ## Building an Example AFI

 By following the next few steps, you would have downloaded the HDK, compiled and built one of the example Custom Logic (CL) designs included in this HDK, and registered it with AWS.
-You can run these steps on any EC2 instance, with [C4](https://aws.amazon.com/ec2/instance-types/) and [M4](https://aws.amazon.com/ec2/instance-types/) being the recommended instance types for performance.

 #### Prerequisites
 * AWS FPGA HDK and SDK run in Linux environment only.